TLmaK0/gravizo/README.md

 ```

-Because limitations of the url you can use in markdown, you should use the <a target='_blank' href='http://www.gravizo.com/#converter'>Converter</a>  to see more complex graphs:
+Because limitations of the url you can use in direct way (not in indirect way) markdown, you should use the <a target='_blank' href='http://www.gravizo.com/#converter'>Converter</a>  to see more complex graphs:

 ![Alt text](https://g.gravizo.com/g?
 /**